tobylunt/tobylunt.github.io/_posts/2017-09-10-beautiful-disaster.md

 five years ago.
 It was a labor of love for him, as it will be for us.
 The boat has next to no financial value, despite her great beauty and pedigree.
-We were granted the stewardship of Ariadne for $1 with the pretext that we would respect and revitalize Ariadne, consistent with the memory of her previous owner.
+We were granted the stewardship of Ariadne for $1 with the pretext that we would respect and revitalize the boat, consistent with the memory of her previous owner.
 This is our dream and our intention.
-A boat like this is an interesting endeavor as old wooden boats are a place where the super rich meet with the dirtbags - people who own and maintain their own boats with their own skill and limited resources, choosing a life of freedom and self-reliance over any sort of stability.
+A boat like this is an interesting endeavor as old wooden boats are a place where the rich dingleberries of the world overlap with the dirtbags - people who own and maintain their own boats with their own skill and limited resources, choosing a life of freedom and self-reliance over any sort of stability.
 Of course if you are unable to do the work yourself, an old wooden boat is an extreme expense.

 There's no such thing as a free boat.
 But the three of us decided to take on this project as a way to strengthen our friendship in the face